Altitude training and exposure is an increasingly important tool in the modern high performance cycling toolbox.

 From the first week you can then carry-on training as per normal.
 Good blocks of training with adequate recovery would be two days on, with work, and one day recovery – OR three days on with work and one off day recovery.
 Personally, I prefer the two days on one day recovery and no maximal efforts during training unless you can go down low as possible below 1000m.

-I often get asked the advantages of altitude training; whether or not it is good to include into an annual plan for an athlete’s season.
-This dependent on the athlete, their level, and goals.
-If you are World Tour or similar athlete or going to win Cape Epic for example, my opinion that not going to altitude is a disadvantage.
+I often get asked the advantages of altitude training; whether or not it is good to include in an annual plan for an athlete’s season.
+This is dependent on the athlete, their level, and goals.
+If you are World Tour or similar level athlete – trying to win the Cape Epic for example – my opinion is that not going to altitude is a disadvantage.

-I hope this answers the thoughts and questions you have about the ins and outs of altitude training – and helps you to prepare specifically for your seasons ahead.
+I hope this answers the thoughts and questions you have about the how, why & where of altitude training – and helps you to prepare specifically for your seasons ahead.